The "Fack" - Frequently Asked Questions

 Relationship with Existing Open Source Projects:

 In summary, "Public Money, Public Code" is a forward-looking principle that ensures publicly funded software benefits the public.
-While it doesn't directly apply to existing projects developed without public funds, The EuroStack Initiative recognizes their value and seeks to support and integrate them into a broader strategy for European digital sovereignty.
+While it doesn't directly apply to existing projects developed without public funds, The EuroStack Directory Project recognizes their value and seeks to support and integrate them into a broader strategy for European digital sovereignty.
 The main idea is to make sure that, from now on, as much code as possible, developed for public administrations, with public money, is made available as Open Source.

-A: The EuroStack Initiative recognizes both the urgency of reducing reliance on non-European tech giants and the long-term nature of building a robust and sustainable digital infrastructure.
+A: The EuroStack Directory Project recognizes both the urgency of reducing reliance on non-European tech giants and the long-term nature of building a robust and sustainable digital infrastructure.
 A key realization is that Europe already possesses a wealth of innovative and mature Open Source solutions that can contribute significantly to digital sovereignty.
 This was already the focus of pionneering initiatives like Euclidia or the Cloudrepo directory project.
 The EuroStack Directory Project (ESDP) will play a crucial role in showcasing these existing solutions, demonstrating that we are not starting from scratch.

 Here's how we will proceed:

 By showcasing the breadth and depth of existing European Open Source solutions through the ESDP, we are confident that we can accelerate the adoption of these solutions, achieve meaningful progress in the short term, and build a strong foundation for long-term digital sovereignty.
-The initial focus on readily available solutions will help manage expectations and demonstrate the immediate value proposition of the EuroStack Initiative.
+The initial focus on readily available solutions will help manage expectations and demonstrate the immediate value proposition of the EuroStack Directory Project.
 We believe that investing in and promoting our existing European Open Source ecosystem is crucial for breaking dependence, ensuring a competitive, innovative, and resilient digital future, and fostering a sense of European pride and ownership in the digital realm.

 Q: Digital Public Infrastructures (DPIs) are a crucial concept related to the Euro Stack and the broader discussion of digital sovereignty and governance.
 Here's a breakdown: